Research and testing is an essential part of developing safe and effective vaccines.

 - pain, redness and/or swelling where you received the needle

 Serious reactions like allergic reactions are extremely rare.
-If your body reacts in an unexpected way, seek medical advice straight away.
+If you have a reaction that you think is severe or unexpected, seek medical advice straight away.

 If you have any concerns about potential side effects of vaccines, talk to your doctor or nurse.